fru-io/docs-live/docs/administration.md

 ```

 ## Adding users
-You can add an administrator or a devloper to an [organization](organizations.md).
+You can add an administrator or a developer to an [organization](organizations.md).
 An administrator has the ability to add and remove other administrators in addition to managing deployments.
 A developer can use all functionality provided by the ddev-live client other than adding and removing administrators.
 The users email address should be the same as their [GitHub](github.md) email address.

 Add a developer with `ddev-live admin add developer`.

 ```
-➜  ddev-live admin add developer foo@example.com
+$ ddev-live admin add developer foo@example.com
 Added developer foo@example.com to organization ddev-demo
 ```

 Add a developer with `ddev-live admin add administrator`.

 ```
-➜  ddev-live admin add admin bar@example.com
+$ ddev-live admin add admin bar@example.com
 Added user bar@example.com to organization ddev-demo
 ```

 ## Deleting users
 Delete a developer with `ddev-live admin delete developer`.

 ```
-➜  ddev-live admin delete developer foo@example.com
+$ ddev-live admin delete developer foo@example.com
 Are you sure you want to delete developer ddev-demo/foo@example.com?
 (Y/n) y Deleted developer foo@example.com from organization ddev-demo
 ```